rofenac/fo76-db/README.md

 4. **Analyzes Data:** Answers questions like:
    - What are the most valuable items?
    - What's the average value by item type?

+NOTE: The interactivity of the model is finicky at best.
+It's a bit, like from the original TRON movie.

 ## Sample Output
 ```